International: +1-(617)-969-5452 Toll Free: 800-370-5452

 Microfluidizer® technology ensures that fluid pressure is converted to high shear forces more efficiently and consistently than is readily achievable using competing technologies.
 By maintaining constant pressure, Microfluidizer® homogenizers ensure that 100 percent of a given material receives exactly the same treatment.

-Inherent differences in microfluidic techniques versus high-pressure valve homogenization technology mean far less process energy is converted to heat.
+Inherent differences in Microfluidics technology versus high-pressure valve homogenization technology mean far less process energy is converted to heat.
 This not only saves energy, but it also helps prevent thermal effects from altering the physiochemical characteristics of any delicate materials undergoing processing.

 The key to the Microfluidizer® technologies remarkable efficiency is the design of our exclusive fixed-geometry interaction chamber.
 As fluids are forced at constant pressures and controlled temperatures through the unique interaction chamber, materials experience extreme shear forces, yielding precisely controlled particle size reductions and strikingly tight particle size distribution curves.